 Everybody knows that the Customer Experience is the heart of the business – but what is the actual impact?Read more

-In the last couple of years, DLG have had focus on buy up and expansion.
+In the last couple of years, DLG have had focus on acquisitions and expansion.
 The group has gained a significant growth that helps DLG to offer competitive prices and to keep European competitors out of the Danish market.
 As a part of increased focus on the primary business, DLG has started to work with a concrete customer strategy that aims to map what creates value for the customer and to strengthen a profitable organic growth.

 - The account manager was the primary reason for customer’s satisfaction.
 Proactivity and expertise in the sales provided liberty for the customer to focus on agriculture.